ibm-cloud-docs/vpc/backup_service_vpc_use_policy.md

 1. [Create a backup policy and plan](/docs/vpc?topic=vpc-create-backup-policy-and-plan).
 1. Find the resources that you want to back up.
-1. Apply backup policy tags to your target volumes, or virtual server instances.{: ui}
+1. Apply backup policy tags to your target volumes, or virtual server instances in the console.{: ui}
-1. Apply backup policy tags to your target volumes, or virtual server instances.{: cli}
+1. Apply backup policy tags to your target volumes, or virtual server instances  from the CLI.{: cli}
-1. Apply backup policy tags to your target volumes, or virtual server instances.{: api}
+1. Apply backup policy tags to your target volumes, or virtual server instances  with the API.{: api}
-1. Apply backup policy tags to your target volumes, or virtual server instances.{: terraform}
+1. Apply backup policy tags to your target volumes, or virtual server instances  with Terraform.{: terraform}
 1. Verify that your selected resource is associated with a backup policy.
 For more information, see [View a list of resources that have a backup policy](/docs/vpc?topic=vpc-backup-view-policies&interface=ui#backup-view-vol-backup-policies).

-## Applying tags to volumes in the UI
+## Applying tags to volumes, or virtual server instances  in the UI
 {: #backup-apply-tags-ui}
 {: ui}

-Apply tags to new or existing volumes in any of these ways:
+Apply tags to new or existing volumes, virtual server instances in any of these ways:

-* Add tags to volumes directly from the block volumes list view by using the tags column.
+* Add tags to volumes directly from the volumes  list views by using the tags column.
-* Add tags from the volume details page.
+* Add tags from the volume  details pages.
-* Click **Apply** on the volume details page to associate backup policies with tags.
 * Add user tags to volumes during instance provisioning.

 ### Add tags from the {{site.data.keyword.block_storage_is_short}} volume list view